A Short History of Phoenix, Arizona

 Roosevelt Dam, Arizona

-February 14, 1912, was an exciting day for Phoenix.
-Arizona officially became a state today, and Phoenix was also named its capital.
-As the city continued to grow, so did the technological advances that helped to move the city forward.
+Arizona officially became a state, and Phoenix was also named its capital.
+As the city continued to grow, advances in technology helped move it forward.

 (Do you know what the biggest stadiums are in Phoenix?
 Find out here.)